RandomStudio/random-studio/src/pages/projects/a-spatial-listening-experience-for-bottega-veneta.md

     marginTop: 0
     marginLeft: 0
     zIndex: 0
+    caption: >-
-    caption: Housed in a reflective inflatable structure in front of the building, the experience blended acoustic properties with architecture and aesthetics, nestling 24 speakers of various sizes into its voluminous walls to produce a three-dimensional sonic landscape, determined by the speakers’ varying frequency response.
+      Housed in a reflective inflatable structure in front of the building, the experience blended acoustic properties with architecture and aesthetics, nestling 24 speakers of various sizes into its voluminous walls to produce a three-dimensional sonic landscape, determined by the speakers’ varying frequency response.

+      Upon entering, visitors encountered an atmospheric, evolving soundscape that they can explore with their bodies, by moving or staying still.
+Layers of sound overlap to conjure up different dreamscapes – the gentle seascape of Ischia, the tranquility of a morning hike through the hills of Jeju Island, the bustle of New York’s streets – woven together with musical elements created by Seungmin Cha.
   - video:
       autoplay: false
       hasControls: false